CHEM-PHYS-X684/python-package-best-practices/_episodes/12-CI-legacy.md

 >
 > - All Python code and tests described so far in the lesson.
 > - Configured Git and GitHub account (described in set-up)
-> - Pushed up-to-date version - with tests - of the `molecool` project to GitHub.
+> - Pushed up-to-date version - with tests - of the `my_repo` project to GitHub.
 {: .prereq}

 From [Wikipedia](https://en.wikipedia.org/wiki/Continuous_integration),